TimUnderhay/ngx-panzoom/libdef/README.md

 ## Features
 * Zoom using mouse wheel, touch surface, double click, or API controls tied to your own UI.
 * Pan using click/touch and drag, or API calls.
 When releasing the mouse button or touch surface whilst panning, the pan will come to a gradual stop.

+## Version 2.2.0 Changes

+Version 2.2.0 contains two changes:

+* The library has been updated for Angular 8.
+* Addition of configuration parameter `noDragFromElementClass`.
+* Permit all Angular versions in peer dependencies.
+This is not a guarantee they will all work, though.

 ## Version 2.1.0 Changes